1. General Admissions Policy

 4. English Proficiency Requirements

 If English is not the student’s native language, the student may be required to take the Test of English as a Foreign Language (TOEFL).
 The following scores are required for non-native English speakers applying to Theology programs at Galilee School of Theology: TOEFL 500.
-If a Graduate program applicant recently earned a Bachelor's or Master's degree from a recognized institution where English was the language of instruction, he or she may submit a written request to the Admissions Committee explaining why he or she should be excused from taking the TOEFL.

 5. Transfer To and From Other Institutions